minio/hperf/README.md

 ```
 This command will start an API and websocket on the given `--address` and save test results to `--storage-path`.

+WARNING: do not expose `--address` to the internet

 ### The listen command
-Hperf has been modified to work very differently than how it was before.
-The new version can run tests without a
-specific `client` needing to be constantly connected.
+Hperf can run tests without a specific `client` needing to be constantly connected.
 Once the `client` has started a test, the `client` can
 easily exit without interrupting the test stopping.

 Any `client` can hook into the list test at runtime using the `--id` of the test.
 There can even be multiple `clients`